k9ert/nosvid/README.md

 3. The number of downloaded videos (and percentage)
 4. The number of videos uploaded to Nostrmedia (and percentage)

-Followed by the list of videos with their status in the format:
+The videos are listed in chronological order (oldest first) with their status in the format:

 ```
-[YT:✓|NM: ] VIDEO_ID (DATE) DURATION - TITLE
+[YT:✓|NM: ] VIDEO_ID (DATE) [ENGAGEMENT] DURATION - TITLE
 ```

+The engagement column shows an orange bar representing the number of npubs found in the video's chat and description files.
+The bar is capped at 10 npubs for display purposes.

 For example: